 If you upload a large number of objects with sequential prefixes such as timestamps and letters in the object names, multiple object indexes may be stored in a single partition.
 If too many requests are sent to query these objects, the responsiveness may become slow.

 Partitions and naming conventions

-- Example 1: Add hex hash prefixes into file names
+- Example 1: Add a hex hash as the prefix to an object name

 sample-bucket-01/2017-11-11/customer-1/file1 sample-bucket-01/2017-11-11/customer-2/file2 sample-bucket-01/2017-11-11/customer-3/file3 ... sample-bucket-01/2017-11-12/customer-2/file4 sample-bucket-01/2017-11-12/customer-5/file5 sample-bucket-01/2017-11-12/customer-7/file6 ...